sjwines/hourofai/forest/forest1.md

 ## Drone Facts @showdialog
 ![US Navy Triton](https://raw.githubusercontent.com/sjwines/hourofai/master/assets/USNavyTriton.png)
-As the world's first and only autonomous underwater and surface vehicle (AUSV), the **US Navy Triton** can operate in sailing mode or submarine mode with its interchangeable sail.
+As the world's first and only autonomous underwater and surface vehicle (AUSV), the **US Navy Triton** can operate in either sailing mode or submarine mode, thanks to its interchangeable sail.

 Sea drones like Triton are deployed in combat to **gather intelligence**, **conduct surveillance** and **reconnaissance**, **sweep mines**, and **protect critical underwater infrastructure**.

-Drones also **protect** crewed vessels in the fleet like aircraft carriers and submarines, acting as a **first line of defense** in hostile territories.
+Drones also **protect** crewed vessels in the fleet, such as aircraft carriers and submarines, acting as a **first line of defense** in hostile territories.

 ## {Step 12}
-**😮 Ack!** <br/>
+**😮 Ack!**

 Your drone glides off-screen if you go too far.